How to Choose The Right Software Development Partner?

 More on the importance of cultural alignment can be found here

-Once you have completed all the steps, it is time to choose an outsourced development partner.
+Once you have completed all the steps, it is time to choose a software development partner.
 How you make your pick is really up to you.
 Many companies use scoring matrices in their decision-making process, which can be effective.
 It’s difficult to provide guidance on the best method for choosing a partner.
 However, our one piece of advice is to think long-term.